 Before the animal begins to provide therapeutic services, its owner must show a certificate from a veterinarian that the animal is free of diseases, infections, and parasites, to have proof that the animal does not threaten patients’ lives

 There is much controversy surrounding the safety and benefits of using therapy dogs.
 First of all, doctors are concerned about the hygiene and physical safety of animals for people.
-Passing the CGC test and animal health certificates are required to reduce these disputes.
+Passing the CGC test and animal health certificates is required to reduce these disputes.
 Moreover, human interaction with therapy dogs always takes place under the supervision of a person in charge.